 The father of the railway: The Diolkos

 The Diolkos had two main uses.
 The first was the transfer of supplies and goods.
 In times of war it also became a preferred means of speeding up naval campaigns.
-Approximately 3 1/2 to 5 1/2 miles in length, it is looked at the as the predecessor to the modern railway.
-Transportation across the Isthmus lasted from approximately 600 B.C. to 150 years after the birth of Christ.
+Approximately 3 1/2 to 5 1/2 miles in length, it is certainly can be argued that it is the predecessor to the modern railway.
+Transportation across the Isthmus lasted from approximately 600 BC to 150 years after the birth of Christ.

 In 220 BC, Demetrius of Pharos had a fleet of about fifty vessels dragged across the Isthmus to the Bay of Corinth by his men.
 Three years later, a Macedonian fleet of 38 vessels was sent across by Philip V, while the larger warships sailed around Cape Malea.